|

 21. landmark

-the position of a prominent or well-known object in a particular landscape
+a prominent or well-known object in a particular place

 PRAGUE — The Czech president, Vaclav Klaus , signed the landmark Lisbon Treaty on Tuesday, making his country the last of the 27 European Union countries to approve it and allowing its unifying, strengthening measures to go into force shortly across the bloc of half a billion people.